ICICLE-ai/Food-Access-Model/README.md

 ### Prerequisites

 You will need python and postgreSQL to run this project.
 Download postgreSQL if you have not already.
+You can download postgres here: https://www.postgresql.org/download/

 ### Installation